 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by ROC on July 5, 2011 in paperback and has 337 pages.
+This steampunk is a paperback edition that was published by ROC on July 5, 2011 and has 337 pages.

 First in The Age of Steam urban fantasy/steampunk series for young adults set in the Old West.